GaborMatyas/senior-web-developer-knowledge-base-obsidian-/Code theory/Algorithms and Data Structures/Algorithms/Searching/Linear Search.md

 # Linear Search

+The Big O notation for Linear Search is **O(N)**.
+The complexity is directly related to the size of the inputs — the algorithm takes an additional step for each additional data element.

 Note for Javascript developers:
 `indexOf, includes, find, findIndex` operations uses linear search under the hood in Javascript.